Indian fry bread topped with with beans, half green and half red chile pork and and and.

 In the sea of Mexican food restaurants in South Tucson, finding an eatery with another focus is refreshing — and delicious.

 The business is a family affair.
-Gonzales employs about 18, including a couple of nieces, daughter-in-law and nephew.
+Gonzales employs upwards of 18, which have included a couple of nieces, daughter-in-law, and nephew.
 Her husband, Michael, built the shutters for the expansive picture windows in front and the wood doorways inside the restaurant.

 “I go to places where I really enjoy the atmosphere,” said the 54-year-old Gonzales.
 “I like to enjoy myself and relax.”